 In our facility, social housing is the default, and a study director needs a very strong argument for single housing-that goes not only for monkeys but also for dogs, mice and rats.
 I assign all monkeys as compatible pairs to studies.
-We plan necropsy schedules0232 around keeping pairs together throughout the process so that a cage mate is not left behind.
+We plan necropsy schedules around keeping pairs together throughout the process so that a cage mate is not left behind.

 It took a long time to change study directors' minds to be amenable to this approach, but it does work well; it preserves established pairs, avoids separation distress and makes it unnecessary to spend time re-pairing animals who have lost their companions with new partners.

 < I am working with several investigators who claim, that in order to get macaques to listen, they first have to teach them to be submissive-for example, by intimidating them through shouting.
 Only then, so they claim, would the animals be ready to learn certain tasks during experiments.
 The idea sounds quite barbaric to me.
-What's the best humane way of training macaques to cooperate during procedures?0233 > when you talk to them and partially open the cage door, and present for saphenous or femoral blood collection without the need for being physically restrained.
-This kind of spontaneous cooperation0234 happens only under the condition that the handling person has a mutual trust relationship with the animal, is patient and kind and always gives the animal and food-treat reward at the end of the procedure.
+What's the best humane way of training macaques to cooperate during procedures? > partially opening the cage door, and present for saphenous or femoral blood collection without the need for being physically restrained.
+This kind of spontaneous cooperation happens only under the condition that the handling person has a mutual trust relationship with the animal, is patient and kind and always gives the animal and food-treat reward at the end of the procedure.

-I have experienced with single-caged female and male rhesus macaques, who have been squeeze-back restrained in their home for routine blood collection, or have been transferred to a squeeze apparatus for this procedure, that some animals learn over time that they do not need to resist, and finally cooperate.
-These animals will come to the front of the cage,
+I have experienced with single-caged female and male rhesus macaques, who have been squeeze-back restrained in their home for routine blood collection, or have been transferred to a squeeze apparatus for this procedure, that some animals learn over time to cooperate.
+These animals will come to the front of the cage when you gently talk to them while